Envisioned System Architecture

 Shipment Control and Visibility: Capturing Missing Data for Customs Compliance

 This company turned to us to develop a shipment control and visibility system, which led to improved productivity and better visibility.
 Shipment details were captured and tracked at a piece level.
 The system also reduced data entry effort due to use of validations and business rules and enabled operators to add new customer information.
-We leverage a unique value creation framework to help our clients achieve greater efficiency effectiveness, virtualization and innovation.
-Figure 9 depicts some of the key areas for business transformation and for creating higher levels of value for our clients.
+We leverage a unique value creation framework to help our clients achieve greater efficiency effectiveness, virtualization, and innovation.
+Figure 9 depicts some of the critical areas for business transformation and for creating higher levels of value for our clients.

 The global trade situation is bound to get more complex before it moves toward a more uniform and simplified regime.
 With the European Union following in the footsteps of the U.S. with increased regulatory activity, it has become imperative for organizations to proactively adopt these changes and take an early lead in implementing new processes and technologies.
 The burden placed on exporters and shippers today can be turned into an opportunity.
 Extensive automation of the processes, while preserving the flexibility of the environment, along with a mechanism to sense and respond to changes, can become a competitive differentiator for all supply chain players that have a significant stake in global trade.
-The ability to respond in the right manner to rapid changes, as well as being able to manage risks, can translate into new opportunities for higher profits and reduced costs.
+The ability to react in the right manner to rapid changes, as well as being able to manage risks, can translate into new opportunities for higher profits and reduced costs.
 This is the main goal Export Portal is aiming to achieve, along with helping nations boost their global trade incomes by having more business engage in international trade.

 Figure 9.
 A Framework for Global Trade Management.